 - We advise our travellers to stay in Coromandel the night before and after the tour.
 This is a full day and can be tiring if additional travel is required to and from accommodation located out of town.
 It may be helpful with your planning to know Whitianga and Thames are approximately an hour's drive away from Coromandel Town.

-- The steeper section of approximately 600 metres, down and out of Poley Bay is a challenge for some of our hikers.
+- The steeper section totalling approximately one kilometre, down and out of Poley Bay is a challenge for some of our hikers.
 We can discuss this with you if you would like further clarification.

-- Please advise in advance if you have any food allergies.
+- Please advise in advance if you have any food allergies or food requirements.

 We often receive inquiries requesting "just a shuttle".
 Travel time for the day totals approx four hours while the Walkway can also take four hours.
 We always incorporate a few comfort stops throughout the day to ensure our travellers arrive safe and refreshed as the roads are slow, narrow, gravelly and winding.
 Taking in the Muriwai Walk, a swim on the beach and coffee and cake are all an added bonus, and we'll even throw our commentary in for free!